 12. Perce Rock, Canada

-Made from limestone, it also acts as a nature preserve for many of the local birds that call the Perce area home.
+Made from limestone, it also acts as a nature preserve for many local birds that call the Perce area home.
 It is estimated to weigh nearly 5 million tons.
 It juts majestically out into the Gulf of St. Lawrence.

 13. Ear of the Wind Arch, Arizona